Back to Blog

 Step 4: Use Negatives to Control Campaign Architecture

 This is where negative keywords graduate from defensive tool to strategic weapon.
-If you run both an auto campaign and a manual campaign for the same product, you need negatives to prevent them from competing against each other.
+If you run both an auto campaign and a manual campaign for the same book, you need negatives to prevent them from competing against each other.

 The standard approach:

-- Run an auto campaign for keyword discovery
+1. Run an auto campaign for keyword discovery

-- When a search term converts profitably in auto, add it as an exact match keyword in your manual campaign
+2. When a search term converts profitably in auto, add it as an exact match keyword in your manual campaign

-- Immediately add that same term as a negative exact match in your auto campaign
+3. Immediately add that same term as a negative exact match in your auto campaign

 This prevents the auto campaign from bidding against your manual campaign on terms you have already graduated.
 Without this step, you are literally bidding against yourself and driving up your own costs.